 /// This is an abstraction around the `dma_alloc_coherent` API which is used to allocate and map

-/// large consistent DMA regions.
+/// large coherent DMA regions.

 ///